 Drawing is one of the most essential functionalities common to all video games.
 A game engine should offer a flexible and programmer-friendly interface to its drawing system.
 In this way, when building a game, the designers and developers can focus on the important aspects of the game itself, such as mechanics, logic, and aesthetics.

-WebGL is a modern graphical application programming interface (API) that offers quality and efficiency via direct access to the graphical hardware.
+WebGL is a modern graphical application programming interface (API) that offers quality and efficiency via direct access to the graphics hardware.
 For these reasons, WebGL serves as an excellent base to support drawing in a game engine, especially for video games that are designed to be played across the Internet.

 This chapter examines the fundamentals of drawing with WebGL, designs abstractions to encapsulate irrelevant details to facilitate programming, and builds the foundational infrastructure to organize a complex source code system to support future expansion.